 E-470 entered into an intergovernmental agreement with Windler Public Improvement Authority (WPIA) in February 2022 regarding the design and funding of the 48th Avenue interchange construction project.
-Cost savings and efficiencies may be realized to the mutual benefit of both parties by planning and executing the construction of the interchange in connection with the WPIA Regional Improvements Project.
+Cost savings and efficiencies may be realized to the mutual benefit of both parties by planning and executing the construction of the interchange in connection with the WPIA Regional Improvements Project, where WPIA is responsible for the construction of the project.
 Accordingly, the Authority is agreeable to accelerating design and construction of the interchange and to provide a contribution to WPIA to be used solely to fund capital costs for the interchange.
-As of the date of this report, WPIA has provided notice of intent, pursuant to the IGA, to construct the interchange using their contractor.
 Pursuant to this IGA, the Authority deposited \$8.0 million in a segregated US Bank account in February 2022 to be used toward the 48th Avenue interchange project.
 WPIA is responsible for any cost overruns with no additional liability to E-470 beyond its initial contribution.
-No monies may be disbursed from the segregated account until construction is completed and progress payments are invoiced by WPIA to the Authority.
+Monies may be disbursed from the segregated account as construction is completed and progress payments are invoiced by WPIA to the Authority.
 No liability is recognized in the financial statements until such time that WPIA incurs and invoices the Authority for actual costs to construct the interchange.

-E-470 will own, operate, and maintain the bridge, ramps and tolling infrastructure being funded by the \$8.0 million contribution, and WPIA will own and maintain connecting facilities such as local roads, frontage roads, 48th Ave, etc. The \$8.0 million escrow account is presented as current unrestricted cash and cash equivalents limited for construction on the statement of net position as of December 31, 2022.
+Project construction began in January 2023.
+The Authority released a total of \$5.2 million to WPIA upon presentation and mutual approval of progress invoices for eligible expenses incurred in 2023 to construct assets that the Authority will own, which is presented as CIP within capital and right-to-use assets, net, on the statement of net position.
+E-470 will own, operate, and maintain the bridge, ramps and tolling infrastructure being funded by the \$8.0 million contribution, and WPIA will own and maintain connecting facilities such as local roads, frontage roads, 48th Ave, etc. The Authority incurred \$0.4 million in additional project expenses in 2023, paid directly to its vendor for project owner representation services.
+As of December 31, 2023 and 2022, respectively, the \$2.8 million and \$8.0 million unspent portion of the escrow account is presented as current unrestricted cash and cash equivalents limited for construction on the statement of net position.